 1. Architectural mandala

-Most of the building in Tibet and the Himalayas use mandalas to inspire the designs.
+Most of the buildings in Tibet and the Himalayas use mandalas to inspire the designs.
 The architecture of large stupa structures such as the Jonang Monastery Stupa and the Gyantse Stupa are examples of the architectural mandala.

 Architectural mandalas are also evident in the design of some mosques and cathedrals.
 Basically, their structures feature a central pole around which other conical shapes are built.
 In some buildings, the pole may represent the axis of the world.

-2. Aztec Mandala
+2. Aztec mandala

 This mandala represents the written form of communication that was previously used by the Aztecs.
 The Aztec mandala or calendar has a complex design with an equally complex meaning.